General Terms & Conditions (GTC)

 (1) Unless otherwise agreed, MBO is entitled to determine the type of dispatch (in particular the transport company, dispatch route, packaging) itself.

-(2) Unless otherwise stated in the order confirmation (such as the reference to trade terms in accordance with Incoterms), the risk of accidental loss and accidental deterioration of the goods shall pass to the Customer at the time the goods delivered are handed over to the Customer.
+(2) Unless otherwise stated in the order or unless commercial terms in accordance with Incoterms have been agreed, the risk of accidental loss and accidental deterioration of the goods shall pass to the Customer at the time the goods delivered are handed over to the Customer.

 (4) If acceptance has been agreed, this is decisive for the transfer of risk.
 The statutory provisions of the law on contracts for work and services shall also apply accordingly to an agreed acceptance.